drupol/master-thesis/src/thesis/2-reproducibility.typ

 Reproducibility relies on stable, consistent and well-maintained codebases but also heavily depends on stable, consistent and well-maintained environments as seen in #ref(<ch2-deterministic-builds-and-environments>).
 In addition, a critical component is environment configuration management.
 Configuration management plays a critical role in ensuring reproducibility by mitigating the non-deterministic behaviours introduced by configuration drifts.

 #info-box[
-  Configuration drifts occurs when changes to an environment accumulate over time, leading to variations that deviate from the desired or initial configuration state, thus introducing non-determinism.
+  Configuration drifts occur when changes to an environment accumulate over time, leading to variations that deviate from the desired or initial configuration state, thus introducing non-determinism.
 ]

 This section examines key configuration management models and paradigms,